carlinoo/customer-party/README.md

 ```

-### Most Interesting Piece of Software Built by me
+### Most Interesting Piece of Software I Have Built
 The most Interesting piece of Software I have built is **Vinum**.
 Vinum is an open source Model View Controller (MVC), Object-Relational Mapping (ORM) framework for PHP.
 Although it is not completely finished, it is built to create and deploy web-applications very fast, keeping track of Database Migrations, and making calls to Database much simpler.

 To make Vinum a rapid development framework, I use Convention over Configuration.
 This means that if you follow the Vinum Convention, you won't have to tweak anything to make it work, it just works.